BrippneyVargas/Group-4-CS2450/Task Manager app/Docs/SRS.md

 7. As a person who values customization and visual learning, I would like to be able to change the colors of each task I create.
 This will help me more quickly identify which task I want to find.

-8. As a user, I want to add notes to tasks, so I can keep additional details for each task.
+8. As a user, I want to add notes to tasks so I can keep additional details for each task.

 9. As a user, I want to make my tasks private but also enable sharing if I want to.